hs-heilbronn-devsecops-ScharTaj/note-api/README.md

 projen dev
 ```

-Then open the `/docs` path to play with the API."Test Trigger"
+Then open the `/docs` path to play with the API.
-"Test Trigger"
-"Test Trigger"